teleport-actions/root/actions/auth-application/README.md

 This action will output the following values:

+- `destination-dir`: the path to the tbot destination folder.
 - `identity-file`: the path to the identity file.
 - `certificate-file`: the path to the client certificate.
 - `key-file`: the path to the private key for the client certificate.